National Hockey Stadium (Milton Keynes): Football

-The stadium was the home of Wimbledon FC (rebranded Milton Keynes Dons in June 2004) from September 2003 until May 2007.
+The stadium was the home of Wimbledon FC (renamed Milton Keynes Dons in June 2004) from September 2003 until May 2007.
 The Dons converted the synthetic pitch to grass and added additional stands and seating (with up to 9,000 seats).
 In July 2007, they moved to the new Stadium MK at Denbigh North, near Bletchley, prior to the start of the 2007–08 season.

 Record attendance at the National Hockey Stadium: